Types of Plastic Waste

 The Low-Density Polyethylene or LDPE is notably found in black bin liners/bags which we often use in collecting trash or even your common plastic shopping and grocery bags.

-Polypropylene or PP is used for plastic ropes, textiles and labeling materials, or even for margarine containers.
+Polypropylene or PP is used for plastic ropes, textiles, and labelling materials, or even for margarine containers.

 Polystyrene or PS is used for fish trays, egg cartons, plastic cups, and some take-out food containers.